 The trends from the three altimetry datasets show clear regional differences.
 While all products show higher trends around Denmark, discrepancies are visible in the central North Sea.
-For large areas south of 56°N, the trends from SL_cci and (to a smaller extent) CMEMS are about 1 mm/year higher than the North SEAL trends.
+For large areas south of 56°N, the trends from SL_cci and (to a smaller extent) CMEMS are about 1 mm/year higher than the NorthSEAL trends.
 Likewise, both products show higher trends close to the coasts of Denmark and Norway.
 These differences are up to about 1.5 mm/year.
 However, none of these differences is significant in view of the trend uncertainties.

 The trend uncertainties show similar geographic patterns in all datasets.
 Lowest accuracies exist in the area of the German Bight.
 They improve towards the central North Sea and are highest in the region of the Shetland Islands and west of Norway.
-The main differences between the three datasets can be seen in small bays (e.g. along the British coast), where North SEAL is characterized by higher uncertainties than the two other products.
+The main differences between the three datasets can be seen in small bays (e.g. along the British coast), where NorthSEAL is characterized by higher uncertainties than the two other products.
 Based on the existing data, it cannot be decided whether this behaviour is caused by less correct trends or by more realistic uncertainties.

 The comparison of altimetry and TG trends (the latter corrected for VLM) reveals large discrepancies, while the uncertainties for both data types agree quite well.
 Trend differences reach up to 3.8 mm/year with a median of -0.13 mm/year and an RMS of 1.40 mm/year.
-Table 4 indicates that the RMS values for North SEAL are slightly smaller than for the two other altimetry datasets (CMEMS: 1.42 mm/year, SL_cci: 1.49 mm/year).
+Table 3 indicates that the RMS values for NorthSEAL are slightly smaller than for the two other altimetry datasets (CMEMS: 1.42 mm/year, SL_cci: 1.49 mm/year).
 However, since the time period of about 20 years is still quite short for a reliable trend estimation, and since uncertainties of three different data types are involved (altimetry, TG, and VLM), the trend differences for almost all locations are statistically not significant.

 Moreover, the values are dependent on the applied VLM correction of the relative TG trends.
-Table 4 provides the RMS of trend differences as well as the median bias between the trends from altimetry and TG.
+Table 3 provides the RMS of trend differences as well as the median bias between the trends from altimetry and TG.
 For consistency, these results only refer to the 27 TG that are co-located to a GPS station.
 Interestingly, implementing of the GIA VLM correction C18 (Caron et al., 2018) results in a lower deviation of the trends than using local GPS information.
-For North SEAL, for example, the
+For NorthSEAL, for example, the improvement is about 18% in terms of RMS.
+This VLM correction also outperforms the second GIA-based estimate from ICE-

 Figure 8.
-Absolute sea level trends over the period 1995-2015 (a-c) and associated uncertainties (d-f) for the three altimetry datasets (North SEAL, CMEMS, SL_cci) and TG measurements corrected for VLM.
+Absolute sea level trends over the period 1995-2015 (a-c) and associated uncertainties (d-f) for the three altimetry datasets (North-SEAL, CMEMS, SL_cci) and TG measurements corrected for VLM.
 Differences in absolute sea level trends in TG locations (g-i).
 None of of these differences are statistically significant.

-Table 4.
-Comparison of absolute sea level trends and annual amplitudes from altimetry (for North SEAL, CMEMS, SL_cci) and 27 TG (for which GPS data are available) over 1995-2015.
-Trend differences between altimetry and TG are provided in terms of root mean square (RMS) difference and median bias in mm/year (trend) and cm (annual amplitude).
-For each altimetry solution, the best trend solution is marked in bold.
+Table 3.
+Comparison of absolute sea level trends from altimetry (for NorthSEAL, CMEMS, SL_cci) and 27 TG (for which GPS data are available) over 1995-2015.
+Trend differences between altimetry and TG are provided in terms of root mean square (RMS) difference and median bias in mm/year.
+For each altimetry product, the best solution is marked in bold.